Jacob Stallings Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Braves pitching staff ranks 16th in the league.
+- The 9.3 strikeouts per nine innings put together by the Braves pitching staff ranks eighth in MLB.

-- The Braves have a 3.47 team ERA that ranks sixth among all MLB pitching staffs.
+- The Braves have a 3.35 team ERA that ranks sixth among all league pitching staffs.

-- Braves pitchers combine to surrender the second-fewest home runs in baseball (15 total, 0.7 per game).
+- Braves pitchers combine to surrender 17 home runs (0.7 per game), the second-fewest in baseball.

-- Strider (2-0) takes the mound for the Braves in his fifth start of the season.
-He has a 2.45 ERA in 22 2/3 innings pitched, with 36 strikeouts.
+- Elder (2-0 with a 1.14 ERA and 23 strikeouts in 23 2/3 innings pitched) gets the start for the Braves, his fifth of the season.

-- In his most recent appearance on Wednesday, the right-hander went six scoreless innings against the San Diego Padres while surrendering one hit.
+- The right-hander last appeared on Friday against the Houston Astros, when he tossed six innings, allowing no earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.